o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/tutorial-inspect.md

 ---
-description: ' Use the &console; to see the &ALYlong; &cloud; resources that you created in &AWS;. '
+description: ' Use the AWS Management Console to see the Amazon Lumberyard Cloud Canvas resources that you created in AWS. '
-title: Inspect Your Resources in &AWS;
+title: Inspect Your Resources in AWS
 ---
 # Inspect Your Resources in AWS {#cloud-canvas-tutorial-inspect}